zapier/visual-builder/docs/_partners/faq.md

 For questions, email [partners@zapier.com](mailto:partners@zapier.com), where our Platform team can help resolve issues you encounter while building Zapier integrations, and our Partnerships team can help launch them.

 If you have issues with Zaps or core Zapier account, please reach out to [contact@zapier.com](mailto:contact@zapier.com).
-Our support team is best equip with the most recent logs and other details to assist you.
+Our support team is best equipped with the most recent logs and other details to assist you.

 ### Find a Zapier Integration Partner